efigence/go-junit-report/README.md

 # go-junit-report

+# WARNING, THIS IS FORK WITH FEW QUIRKS FIXED FOR PERSONAL USE, GO TO MAIN REPO UNDER https://github.com/jstemmer/go-junit-report TO GET VERSION FROM AUTHOR

 go-junit-report is a tool that converts [`go test`] output to a JUnit compatible XML report, suitable for use with applications such as [Jenkins].